DaveY61/flask-mod-template/README.md

 5. All changes in user management take effect immediately after saving.

-## reCAPTCHA Setup for Registration
+## User Registration: reCAPTCHA

-To enable reCAPTCHA on the registration form:
+To enable reCAPTCHA on the user self-registration form:

 1. In the Admin Setup, go to the "User Setup" page.
 2. In the "Access Options" section, you'll see an option to "Enable Registration Captcha".